ValU020/Java-Project/Workshop2/README.md

 ## CRC Cards
-Initially, each of the following classes was considered a parent class.
-Upon reviewing the document, it was decided that there would be a parent class from which the others would be derived and removing classes like message, as these could hinder the code.
+Initially, each of the following classes was considered a mother class.
+Upon reviewing the document, it was decided that there would be a mother class from which the others would be derived and removing classes like message, as these could hinder the code.

 Now, the main class is:
 **User**